franck-art/student-list-gitlab_CI/README.md

 [![Build Status](http://52.23.154.233/buildStatus/icon?job=student-list-Jenkins_CI)](http://52.23.154.233/job/student-list-Jenkins_CI/)

 # student-list
-This repo is a simple application to list student with a webserver (PHP) and API (Flask)
+This repo is a simple continuous integration of student-list application using Jenkins-docker-github